 Getting the power down - whatever the job

 The Volvo FM is available with no less than 10 different rear axles - solo and tandem axles with single reduction or hub reduction.
-All the rear axles have the rear axle casing cast in nodular iron, which results in a compact design offering high ground clearance.
-The wheel bearings are maintenance-free unit bearings.
+All the rear axles have the rear axle casing cast in nodular iron which results in a compact design offering high ground clearance.
+The wheel bearings are maintenance free unit bearings.

 A differential lock is fitted as standard to the rear axle.
-It increases get-you-there ability when the surface is slippery and thus offers little traction.
+It increases get-you-there ability when the surface is slippery and it offers little traction.
 Tandem axles also have a differential lock between the axles.